George Thackeray (cricketer and priest)

 George Thackeray (22 July 1806 – 9 October 1875) was an English cricketer with amateur status.

 Thackeray was educated at Eton and King's College, Cambridge.
-He is recorded as playing in one first-class match for Cambridge University Cricket Club in 1826, totalling 5 runs with a highest score of 5 and holding no catches.
+He is recorded as playing in one match for Cambridge University Cricket Club in 1826, totalling 5 runs with a highest score of 5 and holding no catches.
 He graduated BA in 1830, having already become a fellow of the college in 1829.
 He continued as a fellow until 1841, during which he was ordained as a Church of England priest in 1833.
 He was rector of Hemingby, Lincolnshire, 1840–75.